stompchicken/stompchicken.github.com/src/connect4.md

 The key is a highly compressed representation of the game state.

-The depth of the game state is stored in order to easily do depth replacement.
+The depth of the game state is stored in the cache to allow us to do a smart replacement strategy.
+When we get a hash collision during an insert operation, we will replace the existing entry if it is deeper in the game tree than the one we are trying to insert.
+This is because depth is a pretty good proxy for 'how expensive is this node to evaluate'.
+We could always calculate the depth of the state from the key, but we have plenty of space to spare.

-The best move is to calculate the optmial startegy (never got around to it)
+I also reserved some space to store the best move in order to recover the optimal strategy, which was something I never got round to.
+I think the best approach is to store the optmial move for the first few levels in the game tree and calculate the best move for deeper nodes.

 I
 used [Zobrist hashing](https://en.wikipedia.org/wiki/Zobrist_hashing)